igorline/slither_wiki/Upgradeability-Checks.md

 # Upgradeability Checks

-`slither-check-upgradability` is meant to help to review contracts using the [delegatecall proxy pattern](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).
+`slither-check-upgradeability` is meant to help to review contracts using the [delegatecall proxy pattern](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).

 ## Checks